iit-DLSLab/robotlib/README.md

 Through the common interface, it is therefore possible to keep one single controller implementation for controlling robots with different morphologies.

 In the image below you can see an overview of how Robotlib and the robot specific libraries are integrated in a controller framework.
-Here Aliengolib and Crexlib are the glue code respectively of Aliengo and Crex.
+Here Aliengolib and Crexlib are the glue codes respectively of Aliengo and Crex.

 ![Robotlib](doc/Robotlib.png)